Philip Caputo

 Philip Caputo (born June 10, 1941) is an American author and journalist.
 He is best known for A Rumor of War (1977), a best-selling memoir of his experiences during the Vietnam War.
-Caputo has written 16 books, including two memoirs, five books of general nonfiction, and eight novels.
-His latest is the novel "Hunter's Moon" which was published in 2019 by Henry Holt.
+Caputo has written 18 books, including three memoirs, five books of general nonfiction, nine novels, and one book of short stories.
+His latest is the novel Memory and Desire which was published in 2023 by Arcade Publishing.

 Early life and career

 Philip Caputo was born in Westchester, Illinois, a suburb of Chicago, and raised in Berwyn and Westchester.
 He attended Fenwick High School and Loyola University Chicago, graduating with a B.A. in English in 1964.
 From 1965–1966 Caputo served in the Republic of Vietnam (RVN) as an infantry lieutenant (platoon commander) in the United States Marine Corps.
 Caputo served in combat and earned several medals and awards upon completion of his tour of duty.

 After serving three years in the Corps, Caputo began a career in journalism, joining the staff of the Chicago Tribune in 1968.
 In 1973, Caputo was part of a writing team that won the Pulitzer Prize for reporting on election fraud in Chicago.
 For the next five years, he was a foreign correspondent for the Tribune.
 He covered the fall of Saigon in 1975, and he worked in Italy, the Soviet Union and the Middle East.
 In 1975, he was shot and wounded in the ankle by a militiaman with an AK-47 during the Battle of the Hotels in Lebanon.